Agecroft Hall

-The architect, Mr. Morse, was retained to oversee the reconstruction.
+The architect, Morse, was retained to oversee the reconstruction.
 The intention was not to replicate Agecroft as it had stood in Lancashire, but rather to create a functional and comfortable mansion reminiscent of its English predecessor.
 The original floor plan was abandoned and many 20th century conveniences were included.
-Reconstruction took two years and cost approximately $250,000, a considerable sum for that time.
-The project was completed during the spring of 1928.
+Reconstruction took two years and cost approximately $250,000, and the project was completed during the spring of 1928.

-The following year Mr. Williams died, having stipulated in his will that upon his widow's death or relocation, Agecroft Hall would become a house museum.
+Williams died the following year, having stipulated in his will that upon his widow's death or relocation, Agecroft Hall would become a house museum.

 History

 The hall was one of three manor houses owned by the Prestwich family from 1292 when Edmund Crouchback, Earl of Lancaster, granted land on the banks of the River Irwell in Lancashire to Adam de Prestwich.
 In 1350, Johanna de Tetlow, daughter of Alice de Prestwich and Jordan de Tetlow, married Richard de Langley of Middleton after the deaths of her parents and brothers – possibly from the plague.
 The name "Agecroft", meaning "field of wild celery" (from ache and croft) was adopted circa 1376, the old name of Pendlebury being dropped for the manor but not for the village.
 Subsequently, the Langleys lived at Agecroft Hall until 1561 when the male line failed.
 The Langleys were a powerful local family for several centuries with major land holdings across the area.

 Robert Langley was the last male heir of the Langleys.
 The first Robert Langley (1379–1446) was a ward of John of Gaunt and later supported the claim of Gaunt's son as Henry IV in the overthrow of King Richard II.
 The second Robert Langley (1462–1547) supported Henry VII and received a lifetime annuity from him.
 And yet another Robert Langley (1506–1561) was granted a knighthood by Edward VI and later received a general pardon from Queen Elizabeth.
 By this time the Langleys were very prosperous and had intermarried with all the great Lancashire families.
 But Sir Robert and his wife Cecily de Trafford had no son and on his death the property was divided equally between his four daughters.